 I know that people can be awful to one another especially in-dimes of war.
 I hope that in knowing how bad it was that people will learn from it and be kinder and more respectful to one another.

 Thank you for being here and sharing the history 🙂

 – From California, in Berkeley.

-Keep hope with the history and achievements memory of our generation.
+Keep up with the history and achievements, memory of our generation.

 Consider putting the memorial on TripAdvisor.
 I will make a woir.
 Very nice – Keep history alive!!